 Check Your Competition Price

-That scroll saw project you created that is just so cool, so beautiful.
-You can’t imagine anyone not liking it, that would be impossible.
-You may find that you want to sell that project or even make a copy of that project and make a few bucks.
+Seeing your completed scroll saw project you created looks absolutely wonderful.
+You can’t imagine anyone not liking it… You may find that you want to sell that scroll saw project or even make a copy of that project and make a bit of profit from it.
 You find a way to post your sale out there, on eBay, Amazon, or some other site, and find out you cannot sell it.
 What went wrong, this scroll saw project is awesome, why is it not selling?

 We all can create some pretty nice scroll saw projects, but that does not mean someone else has not thought of the same thing.
 When I sell something to the public I like to look and see if others are selling the same thing.
 How good does theirs look compared to mine?
 How much are they selling it for?
 And lastly, how popular is this scroll saw project(I’ll get into this one later)?
 Is it selling?